 2019 CIBEL Global Network Young Scholars Workshop: Technological Change and the Future of International Economic Legal Order: China and beyond

-The Herbert Smith Freehills China International Business and Economic Law (CIBEL) Centre, Faculty of Law, the University of New South Wales, Sydney (UNSW Law) is pleased to call for applications to the inaugural CIBEL Global Network Young Scholars workshop on Technological Change and the Future of International Economic Legal Order: China and beyond on 2 May 2019, in Sydney, Australia.
+The Herbert Smith Freehills China International Business and Economic Law (CIBEL) Centre, Faculty of Law, the University of New South Wales, Sydney (UNSW Law) made a call for applications in regards to the inaugural CIBEL Global Network Young Scholars workshop on Technological Change and the Future of International Economic Legal Order: China and beyond on 2 May 2019, in Sydney, Australia.

 About the Herbert Smith Freehills CIBEL Centre